Tanzu Observability by Wavefront supports these authentication options:

-Wavefront customers can use the authentication provided by Wavefront or use one of our supported authentication integrations.
-We support several authentication solutions including:
+You can use the authentication provided by Tanzu Observability or use one of the supported authentication integrations.
+Tanzu Observability supports several authentication solutions including:

 We also support self-service SAML SSO setup.
-After the administrator sets up self-service SAML SSO, users will log in to Wavefront by using the identity provider that the administrator has set up instead of using a password.
-New users who did not exist in Wavefront are auto-created on the Wavefront side when they authenticate for the first time.
+After the administrator sets up self-service SAML SSO, users will log in to the Wavefront instance by using the identity provider that the administrator has set up instead of using a password.
+New users who did not exist in the Wavefront instance are auto-created when they authenticate for the first time.

-If a customer’s chosen authentication solution supports two-factor authentication, Wavefront requires two-factor authentication for login.
+If a customer’s chosen authentication solution supports two-factor authentication, Tanzu Observability requires two-factor authentication for login.

 Large customers can request multi-tenant SSO.
-Multi-tenancy is set up jointly by the Wavefront administrator at the customer site and the Wavefront team.
+Multi-tenancy is set up jointly by the administrator at the customer site and the Tanzu Observability Technical Support team.